Subtle Distortion in Ableton Live

 When it comes to distortion you rarely want to flat out distort the whole signal.
-I often create a separate audio track with distortion effects, so I can use the volume fader to dial in just the right amount of it and keep a clean version of the sound on the other track.
-It’s referred to as parallel processing.
+I often create a separate audio track in Ableton with distortion effects, so I can use the volume fader to dial in just the right amount of it and keep a clean version of the sound on the other track.
+It’s referred to as parallel processing and gives you the subtle distortion in Ableton Live that can make all the difference!

 Track setup to add sizzle and excitement to your sounds